sydlou8/Capstone1---Accounting-Ledger/README.md

 This is the total money from the first day of the current _YEAR_ to the current day.
 ### Last Year
 I am assuming this is last year's total.

+# LOG
+##### April 25:
+I am currently coding this project in a very basic way.
+The project feels very clunky at the moment.
+After figuring out all my main code, I plan on updating my code to be more organized.
+I want to challenge myself using an MVC architecture -- which Gregor vaguely introduced a while ago.